by Housesimple on 16th August 2018

 A quarter of renters aged between 25 and 44 have admitted to asking their parents to help them pay rent, with the folks also footing the bill for associated costs such as removal vans, agency fees and security deposits.
 According to Legal and General, 10% of Britain's young renters always get a hand paying their rent – the average parental payout is £415.

 According to Dan Batterton from L&G, a housing market under pressure is holding young people back from renting without help.
 “The lack of affordable housing, low wage growth relative to inflation and burdens of student debt mean that many kids can’t even rent somewhere without significant contributions from their family.”
-The stats seem to back it up: UK rents have risen by an average of 3.1% since last year and 30% of landlords have increased their prices.
+The stats seem to back it up: private rental prices paid by tenants in Great Britain rose by 0.9% in the 12 months to July 2018 according to ONS stats.

 While it would be easy to blame the rise in parental lending on the 'lazy millennial' stereotype, the truth is that housing is more pricey for today's 20-somethings than its ever been.
 The Resolution Foundation found that millennials will, on average, pay £44,000 more in rent by the time they turn 30 than their parents' generation did.
 So it seems the government's look at the housing deficit and rising demand is coming at just the right time.